HarelGiladi/Tetris80X86/README.md

   ### tips before running:

        -Because we are performing an emulation of an old processor, the running speed of the dosbox has been reduced accordingly, and the default is to run At a rate of 3000 cycles per second only.
-You can change this pace by writing Next command on the DosBox screen:     Cycles = max
+You can change this pace by writing.
+        Next command on the DosBox screen:     Cycles = max

         -You can set a collection of commands for Dosbox that will run automatically as it turns on.
-         Setting these commands can save us a lot of typing - for example, we can configure Dosbox so that each time That it turns on, he will immediately reach the right library.
+         Setting these commands can save us a lot of typing - for example, we can configure Dosbox so that each time that it turns on, he will immediately reach the right library.

          The file where the commands can be set is called conf.74.0-dosbox and can be accessed through the windows-open menu.
          Select Options 74.0 DOSBox from the DOSBox menu.